[Home ] [Archive] [ فارسی ]

 Back to the articles list Back to browse issues page

-Fertility in Women with Inflammatory Bowel Disease
+Fertility and Pregnancy complications in Women with Inflammatory Bowel Disease

 Jalaleddin Naghshbandi1 , Homayoon Vahedi2 , Reza Malekzadeh3 , Asrin Babahajian4